trevorpiltch/trevorpiltch/README.md

 # About Me
 Hi I'm Trevor!
 I'm a rising senior at Phillips Exeter Academy and highly interested in computer science and programming.
 I finished all of the computer science classes at school so now I'm just playing around with different projects.
-If you need to reach me, please email at tpiltch@exeter.edu.

 ## Favorites ⭐
 Movie 📺: The breakfast club <br />